Pope

 is beneficial not only to see what it is possible, but also

-to counter the error of “creeping infallibility”, which ends infallibility beyond what the Church teaches by maintaining
+to counter the error of “creeping infallibility”, which extends infallibility beyond what the Church teaches by maintaining

 that every act of the Pope’s authentic Magisterium is necessarily be free from all error, or at least free from serious error.
 One historical case that puts the breaks on